 I’m in!
 What can I do to ready my parish?

-Even if you’re not ready to implement the entire Love First model, there are things you can do immediately.
-Start meeting with other committees that do outreach and find the places where your ministries overlap (i.e., you should always be looking for ways children can work with others in your church community).
-And then start talking about love — a lot!
+If you’ve read the book and are ready to implement the Love First model, there are things you can do immediately.
+Start meeting with other committees that do outreach and find the places where your ministries overlap (i.e., you should always be looking for ways children can work with others in your church community) and then start talking about love — a lot!